Why SMART Goals?

 7. Overly ambitious approach:

 Do not try to set and achieve goals at once.
 This won’t let you anywhere.
-Try to focus what you’re priorities are and then take singular steps to maintain the final objective.
+Try to focus on what your priorities are and then take singular steps to maintain the final objective.